plabayo/rama/docs/book/src/faq.md

 ## Why the name "rama"?

 The name _rama_ is Japanese for llama and written as "ラマ".
-This animal is used as a our mascot and spiritual inspiration of this proxy framework.
+This animal is used as a our mascot and spiritual inspiration of this framework.
 It was chosen to honor our connection with Peru, the homeland of this magnificent animal, and translated into Japanese because we gratefully have built _rama_ upon the broad shoulders of [Tokio and its community](https://tokio.rs/).